Chrisdbhr/blog-chrisjogos/content/post/showcasing-automated-testing-in-unity/index.md

 description: A portfolio highlight of the automated testing framework I built for an endless-runner project in Unity, showcasing its architecture, achievements, and real-world impact.
 slug: showcasing-automated-testing-in-unity
 date: 2024-10-10
-image: 0.webp
+image: imgs/0.webp
+videoCover: "Bcl44QiA1H8"
 categories:
     - Article
 tags:
     - Unity
     - QA
     - Automated Testing
-weight: 1       # You can add weight to some posts to override the default sorting (date descending)
+weight: 1
 ---

-# Showcasing Automated Testing Mastery in Unity

-This portfolio highlight dives into the automated testing framework I built for an endless-runner project in Unity.
-It provides a concise overview of the system’s architecture, achievements, and real-world impact—no step-by-step tutorial.
-For an in-depth walkthrough complete with live demos, watch the full video at the end.
+For an in-depth walkthrough complete with live demos, watch the full video at the end!

 ---